EdOverflow/security-template/README.md

 ## `report.md`

 This file should contain contact information for security researchers to use when reporting a security vulnerability.
-You can use the embedded Bugcrowd submission form too.
-Just uncomment the form, and add your Bugcrowd embed token under `bugcrowd_id` in the `_config.yml` file.
+If a HackerOne or Bugcrowd URL is specified in `config.yml`, users will be redirected automatically.
+You can also use an embedded Bugcrowd submission form.
+Just uncomment the form, and add your Bugcrowd embed token under `bugcrowd_id` in `_config.yml`.

 ## `hof.md`

 This is your security acknowledgements page.
-List the details of security researchers that reported valid security issues (and wished to be listed publicly).
+List the details of security researchers that reported valid security issues (and wish to be listed publicly).

 ## `.well-known/security.txt`